pedroslev/rooftop-challenge/README.md

 "blocks" data using our token as parameter.
 This blocks data consist on eight values of unkown generated pattern.
 But there is a twist, blocks obtained are unordered except for the first one on position zero.
-The objective is ordering this blocks validating by pairs or full concatenated string of block valuesusing the endpoint /check of out API, starting off the first value that we already know its ordered.
+The objective is ordering this blocks validating by pairs or full concatenated string of block values using the endpoint /check of out API, starting off the first value that we already know its ordered.